Edicy/gallery-widget/README.markdown

     jumping_mode: defines if all gallery elements will be handled as a unified gallery or every gallery has its own pictures.
 Values > strict / loose.
 Default = strict.
     mode: defines if gallery is displayed in toush-swipe mode, ordinary click mode or detected automatically.
 Both modes work with touchscreen and mouse.
 Values > auto / touch / click.
 Default = auto.

     title_dissapear_time: time in seconds for the image title to dissapear in ordinary click mode.
-Default = 1.5.
+Default = 3.
 If no fading is desired pass a value of -1.
     title_dissapear_time_touch: time in seconds for the image title and navigation buttons to dissapear in touch mode.
 Default = 3.
 If no fading is desired pass a value of -1.

     classnames: object that defines user confugurable classnames for gallery.
 Object structure:
         classnames: {
                 overlay:        'edys-gallery-overlay',             => classname of overlay.
 The gray transparent background
-                loading:        'edys-gallery-loading',             => loading icon classname
+                loading:        'edys-gallery-loading',             => loading icon
+                loading_wrap:   'edys-gallery-loading-wrap',        => div around loading icon
                 popup:          'edys-gallery-popup',               => popup wrap classname
-                left_btn:       'edys-gallery-left',                => left button classname
+                left_btn:       'edys-gallery-left',                => left button
-                right_btn:      'edys-gallery-right',               => right button classname
+                right_btn:      'edys-gallery-right',               => right button
                 btn_wrap:       'edys-gallery-btn-wrap',            => wrap around each button element btn_wrap_middle:'edys-gallery-btn-wrap-middle',     => additional class to define the wrap around middle button
                 close_btn:      'edys-gallery-close',               => close button